Crews scour debris for more victims after Tennessee floods

 Three people are still on the list of those missing who witnesses said they saw in the water, he said.

-The flooding took out roads, cellphone towers and telephone lines, leaving people uncertain about whether family and friends survived the unprecedented deluge, with rainfall that more than tripled forecasts and shattered the state's one-day record.
+The flooding took out roads, cellphone towers and telephone lines in the county of about 18,000 people, leaving some uncertain about whether family and friends survived the unprecedented deluge, with rainfall that more than tripled forecasts and shattered the state's one-day record.

-It also left large swaths of the community suddenly displaced, leaving many to sort through difficult decisions about what comes next.

-Matthew Rigney and Danielle Hall described to WTVF-TV how the water began to rage through their apartment where they sheltered with their four children.
+Matthew Rigney and Danielle Hall described to WTVF-TV how the water began to rage through their apartment as he held onto their twins and two other young children.

-“I had the twins in my arms, I had (19-month-old) Brayla on my hip and I had (5-year-old) Maleah wrapped around my neck,” Rigney told the news station, his voice trembling behind tears.
-“The water, when it hit us it just pulled us under, all of us and we were trapped underneath a bed.”
+“The water, when it hit us it just pulled us under, all of us and we were trapped underneath a bed,” Rigney told the station, his voice trembling behind tears.

-Hall said she was trying to climb out the window to go to a nearby store for help and ended up having to grab onto a tree for her life.

 The other two children survived.

 “I was trying to find all of them, and Leah came up like a big girl.
-You swam like a big girl, and I’m so proud of you,” Rigney said to Maleah, who sat with her family on the couch during the interview.
+You swam like a big girl, and I’m so proud of you,” Rigney said to 5-year-old Maleah, who sat with her family during the interview.

 A neighbor helped Rigney and the two children up to the roof.
-Hall was ultimately rescued from the tree by boat.
+Hall was ultimately rescued from a tree by boat.

-Many of the missing live in the neighborhoods where the water rose the fastest, Humphreys County Sheriff Chris Davis said.

 School was canceled for the week, according to the sheriff’s office.
 Waverly Elementary and Waverly Junior High had extensive damage, according to Kristi Brown, coordinated health and safety supervisor with Humphreys County Schools.